podlomar/apidroid/README.md

 ## Directory structure

 The directory structure is used to determine the URL structure.
-For example, the following directory structure creates two collections:
+For example, the following directory structure creates two endpoints with two data collections:

 ```
 data